erichVK5/BXL2text/README.md

 - kicad format export
 - option to translate gschem symbol from 0,0 to bottom left of gschem display area
+- ongoing development work for the component classes is being done mostly in the translate2geda utility, but the improved classes will be put here from time to time

 Licence: GPL2